rafajdev/Baiti/README.md

-# Bot Algorihm for Inteligent Tasks and Interactions
+# Bot Algorihm for Inteligent Tasks and Interactions (Using Arduino)

 ## Description